Softcatala/parallel-catalan-corpus/README.md

 ## Description
 This repository collects open source bilingual aligned corpuses Catalan to several

-We use these corpuses to train machine translations systems.
+We use these corpuses to train the [Softcatalà neural translation system](https://github.com/Softcatala/nmt-softcatala)

 * [English - Catalan](./en-ca/)
 * [German - Catalan](./de-ca/)